Lack of Arab role worsens Syria war

-Nine years have passed since the demonstrations against the Syrian government degenerated into an armed conflict.
-The conflict has so far claimed the lives of half a million people.
+Nine years have passed since the demonstrations against the Syrian government degenerated into an armed conflict, which has so far claimed the lives of half a million people.
 Syria’s war has become a tragedy of our times, one that we have witnessed daily on our TV screens and in horrific videos on YouTube.

 The conflict is now in its final phase, but it is no less brutal.
-The UN has said that since the launch of an offensive by Syrian troops on the country’s last major rebel enclave, the northwestern city of Idlib, in December 2019, around 900,000 people have been ousted from their homes and shelters.
-This conflict has caused the biggest displacement of people since the Second World War.
+Since the launch of a Syrian offensive on the last major rebel enclave, the northwestern city of Idlib, in December 2019, around 900,000 people have fled from their homes and shelters, according to the UN.
+That’s shocking since the conflict has already caused the biggest displacement of people since the Second World War.

-An Arab role has been sorely missing in Syria, while non-Arab regional and international powers held the cards.
-Iran has used its intervention on behalf of President Bashar Al Assad to consolidate its armed presence in Syria.
-Turkey has backed the rebels and is engaged in what can only be described as a land-grab, on the pretext of fighting Kurdish militants.
+Amid the refugee flight, an Arab role has been sorely missing in the efforts to bring peace to Syria, where non-Arab regional and international powers hold sway.
+Iran has used its intervention on behalf of President Bashar Al Assad to consolidate its armed presence.
+Turkey has backed the rebels and is engaged in a land-grab, on the pretext of fighting Kurdish militants.

-The Arab League should immediate draw a clear strategy and a realistic road map to end the conflict, which could bring back Syria to the Arab fold
+Arab land has become a playground for foreigners, who are using it for their own nefarious pursuits and regional agendas.
+So an Arab role to confront the security challenges has become a necessity.

 The UAE has made its stance clear from the beginning.
 It has taken a dim view of the lack of meaningful Arab involvement, and what is happening in Idlib is a testament to that.
 Arab land has become a playground for foreigners, who are using it for their own nefarious pursuits and regional agendas.
 So an Arab role to confront the security challenges has become a necessity.